Main menu

 Radiation therapy is often used in sites in which surgery may be difficult, such as the eyelids.
 Some areas of the body are more likely to develop side effects from radiation therapy, such as the lower legs, and in these areas other treatments may be preferred.

 If a site has previously been treated with radiation, then further radiation therapy cannot be used.
-If a skin recurs after radiation treatment then other treatments, such as surgical excision are usually preferred.
+If a skin cancer recurs after radiation treatment then other treatments, such as surgical excision are usually preferred.

 In addition to the factors above, there are a number of other factors that determine the suitability of radiation therapy.

-In New Zealand most radiation therapy is supervised and prescribed by specially trained radiation oncologists, based in the main clinical centers (Auckland, Hamilton, Palmerston North, Wellington, Christchurch and Dunedin).
+In New Zealand, most radiation therapy is supervised and prescribed by specially trained radiation oncologists, based in the main clinical centers (Auckland, Hamilton, Palmerston North, Wellington, Christchurch and Dunedin).
 Most radiation therapy is given on an outpatient basis, involving a number of visits.

 The initial visits will typically involve planning how the radiation therapy is to be administered.
 At this point the radiation oncologist determines the exact area to be irradiated, and the type and dose of radiation that will be used.